Spotlight CJEU Confirms Strict Limitations of Data Retention

 The Estonian Supreme Court basically posed two questions to the CJEU:

 - Are national data retention regimes admissible in accordance with Art.
 15(1) of Directive 2002/58/EC on privacy and electronic communications, read in the light of Arts.
-7, 8, 11, and 52(1) CFR, even if they are not confined to the prevention, detection and prosecution of serious crimes, but the duration of access and the quantity and nature of the data available in respect of such period is limited?
+7, 8, 11, and 52(1) CFR, even if they are not confined to the prevention, detection and prosecution of serious crimes, but to the duration of access and the quantity and nature of the data available in respect of such period is limited?

-- Can the Estonian public prosecutor’s office, in the light of the various duties which are assigned to it by national legislation, be regarded as an “independent” administrative authority (within the meaning of the CJEU’s judgment in Tele2 Sverige and Watson), that is capable of authorising access of the investigating authority to the data concerned?
+- Can the Estonian public prosecutor’s office, in the light of the various duties which are assigned to it by national legislation, be regarded as an “independent” administrative authority (within the meaning of the CJEU’s judgment in Tele2 Sverige and Watson), that is capable of authorising access for the investigating authority to the data concerned?

 For details on the facts of the case and the AG’s opinion → eucrim 1/2020, 23-24.